Relations between Information and Estimation in Discrete-Time L\'evy Channels: Main results

-\end{theorem} Note that the above representation of entropy in Theorem \ref{thm:h-mmle} is quite intriguing.
+\end{theorem} The above representation of entropy in Theorem \ref{thm:h-mmle} is quite intriguing.
 In particular, it holds for any L\'evy channel.
 Further, the left hand side, as is well known, is invariant to one-to-one transformations, a fact that is not at all intuitive for the right hand side.
 Indeed, the fact that such a functional representation for the entropy of a random variable holds in general, is surprising.

 We will now visit the mismatched estimation setting, and present a result analogous to Theorem \ref{thm:levy-i-mmle} in this direction.
 Recall that in the case of the mismatched decoder, the true law governing the channel input is $P$ while the decoder incorrectly believes it to be $Q$.
 It thus employs the estimator optimized for $Q$.
 Using a sub-optimal decoder will incur an additional loss.
 This loss is also termed ``cost of mismatch''.
-In the following theorem, we demonstrate that two quantities, namely the relative entropy between the true and mismatched channel output laws, and the integral with respect to SNR of the ``cost of mismatch'' - are exactly equal. \begin{theorem} Let $X$ be a scalar random variable, and $P$ and $Q$ be two laws on $\mathcal{X}$ such that the following conditions hold: \begin{enumerate} \item Under $P$, $X$ satisfies the Input Regularity Property; \item At SNR level $\gamma$,
+In the following theorem, we demonstrate that two quantities, namely the relative entropy between the true and mismatched channel output laws, and the integral with respect to SNR of the ``cost of mismatch'' - are exactly equal. \begin{theorem} Let $X \in \mathcal{X}$ be a real-valued random variable, and $P$ and $Q$ be two laws on $\mathcal{X}$.
+For the discrete-time L\'evy channel generated by L\'evy characteristics $(a,\sigma,\nu)$, suppose the following is true at SNR $\gamma>0$: \begin{enumerate} \item If $\sigma \neq 0$, then